 On graduation from the Master of Cultural Materials Conservation, you will be ready for work in professional fields including:

-- The scientific analysis of cultural materials.
+- Material, treatment and scientific analysis of cultural material

 Graduates are employed in world-renowned organisations including: